Aliases for GFAP Gene

 This gene encodes one of the major intermediate filament proteins of mature astrocytes.
 It is used as a marker to distinguish astrocytes from other glial cells during development.
 Mutations in this gene cause Alexander disease, a rare disorder of astrocytes in the central nervous system.
 Alternative splicing results in multiple transcript variants encoding distinct isoforms. [provided by RefSeq, Oct 2008]

 GeneCards Summary for GFAP Gene

 GFAP (Glial Fibrillary Acidic Protein) is a Protein Coding gene.
-Diseases associated with GFAP include papillary ependymoma and ring chromosome 7.
-Among its related pathways are PI-3K cascade and Signaling by GPCR.
-GO annotations related to this gene include structural constituent of cytoskeleton and kinase binding.
-An important paralog of this gene is LMNB2.
+Diseases associated with GFAP include Alexander Disease and Central Neurocytoma.
+Among its related pathways are Neuroscience and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include structural molecule activity and structural constituent of cytoskeleton.
+An important paralog of this gene is VIM.

 GFAP, a class-III intermediate filament, is a cell-specific marker that, during the development of the central nervous system, distinguishes astrocytes from other glial cells.